Dimsky06/SIMON-Smart-Thesis-Topic-Finder/README.md

 ---

-## ⚙️ Cara Menjalankan
+## ⚙️ How to Run

-1. Clone repository ini.
+1. Clone this repository.
-2. Import database MySQL yang tersedia di folder `database/` ke localhost (XAMPP).
+2. Import the MySQL database provided in the `database/` folder to your localhost (XAMPP).
-3. Buka file solution (`.sln`) menggunakan Visual Studio.
+3. Open the solution file (`.sln`) using Visual Studio.
-4. Sesuaikan konfigurasi koneksi database.
+4. Adjust the database connection configuration if necessary in the project settings.
-5. Jalankan aplikasi (Start/F5).
+5. Run the application (Start/F5).

 ---

 <p align="center">
-  Dibuat dengan ❤️ oleh Kelompok 5 TI-PNJ
+  Made with ❤️ by Group 5 TI-PNJ
 </p>